kalimawiki/blog-writing/content/posts/quality-control-and-compliance-in-pharmaceutical-manufacturing-with-imported-apis-in-vietnam-2025-11-27.md

 * *Initial Vetting Process* - Manufacturers should evaluate potential API suppliers using a comprehensive scorecard that includes regulatory compliance history, GMP certification status, production capacity, quality system maturity, and financial stability.
 This assessment should review whether suppliers hold certifications from recognized bodies like the US FDA, European Directorate for the Quality of Medicines (EDQM), or WHO.
 References from other pharmaceutical companies provide invaluable insights into supplier reliability and responsiveness during quality investigations.

 * *On-Site and Remote Audits* - Initial qualification should include on-site audits of the API manufacturing facility whenever possible.
 These audits examine production processes, quality control laboratories, raw material handling, documentation systems, and staff training programs.
 For established suppliers, periodic re-audits (typically every 2-3 years, or more frequently for high-risk materials) verify continued compliance.
-Remote audits via video conferencing have become more acceptable post-pandemic but should be supplemented with periodic physical visits for critical suppliers.
+Remote audits via video conferencing have become more acceptable post-pandemic, but should be supplemented with periodic physical visits for critical suppliers.

 * *Performance Monitoring* - Beyond formal audits, manufacturers should continuously monitor supplier performance through metrics like on-time delivery rates, certificate accuracy, batch rejection rates, and responsiveness to quality queries.
 Suppliers demonstrating consistent excellence may earn "approved" or "preferred" status, while those with recurring issues face increased scrutiny or disqualification.